opsd-io/contribution/docs/terraform_general.md

 **Important**: Please keep in mind the versions or tools themselves might change, so it is advised to rerun `asdf install` command after pulling from git.

 After the installation process, all the tools will be installed.
-You can verify this by executing
+You can verify this by executing.

 ```shell
 % terraform --version